Thom Goolsby: As state senator

 Goolsby sponsored legislation that repealed the state's Racial Justice Act, which had prohibited the imposition of the death penalty on the basis of race.
-As a member of the University of North Board of Governors he favored the re-installation of the controversial statue "Silent Sam" following its toppling by protesters.
+As a member of the University of North Carolina Board of Governors, he favored the re-installation of the controversial statue "Silent Sam" following its toppling by protesters.

 Goolsby has penned a number of opinion columns in local newspapers critical of the Moral Mondays protests, calling them "Moron Mondays" and later "Money Mondays", and referring to protestors as "mostly white, angry, aged former hippies."

 Goolsby chose not to run for re-election in 2014, and he resigned from the legislature in August 2014, before the expiration of his term.
 His resignation followed the revocation by the secretary of state of his registration as an investment adviser, and his consent to the order.
 Clients had reportedly complained about losing money in volatile investments they never wanted.